ShinobuAmasaki/ShinobuAmasaki.github.io/src/items/literal-optimized-forgex.md

 ### API changes

 The `.in.` and `.match.` operators remain functional, and have been extended to work on arrays.
-From version 3.0, the `regex` procedure has been changed from a function to a subroutine.
+From v3.0, the `regex` procedure has been changed from a function to a subroutine.
 If you want to get a string as the return value, use the `regex_f` function.
 For detailed usage information, [see the README in the repository](https://github.com/ShinobuAmasaki/forgex).
-The next section describes the two operators with pure element attributes.

 ### Operators with Pure Elemental attribute

 A dream that I discussed in the previous article—to provide `pure` API procedures—has come true in v3.0.
-From version 3.0 onward, Forgex provides API operators with `pure elemental` attributes, and users can use them on array operations and in `do concurrent` blocks and OpenMP parallel blocks.
+From v3.0 onward, Forgex provides API operators with `pure elemental` attributes, and users can use them on array operations and in `do concurrent` blocks and OpenMP parallel blocks.
 While I could have parallelized the internal processing of Forgex to achieve faster text processing, I chose instead to provide a robust, easy-to-use API that, although not particularly fast, is primarily aimed at assisting with numerical calculations which is the main interest of Fortran users.

 Below is an example of using the `.in.` operator in an array operation: